 If all the BaP concentrations are above the hazardous threshold, 50 mg/kg, then the planings are classed as hazardous and must be treated accordingly.
-Note: If all the results are close to the threshold, and there are only a few results, there may be some doubt.
+A risk assessment must be carried out due to the hazardous nature of the material and the potential risk to human health and the environment Note: If all the results are close to the threshold, and there are only a few results, there may be some doubt.
 In this case testing further samples and applying the full statistical assessment may be appropriate.